catseye/Chrysoberyl/article/Languages.md

         Step_5 = q                     by Modus_Ponens with Step_3, Step_4
     qed

-Maxixe is a simple proof-checking language.
+Maxixe is a simple, generalized proof-checking language.
 Given a proof written out fully and explicitly (including all rules of inference), a computer can check if it is valid or not.
+Since Maxixe has no built-in rules of inference, it is in this manner not restricted to using a particular kind of logic — it ought to be possible to implement propositional logic, predicate logic, equational logic in it (and fragments and combinations thereof).

 ### Equipage